staabm/phpstan-dba/README.md

-# database handling class reflection extension for PHPStan
+# PHPStan static analysis and type inference for the database access layer

 `phpstan-dba` makes your phpstan static code analysis jobs aware of datatypes within your database.
 With this information at hand `phpstan-dba` is able to detect type inconsistencies between your domain model and database-schema.